andrey-zherikov/argparse/README.md

   auto myStyle = enableStyle ? bold.italic.cyan.onRed : noStyle;

   // "Hello" is always printed in green;
-  // "world!" is printed in bold, italic, cyan and on red when `enableStyle` is true, "as is" otherwise writeln(green("Hello "), myStyle("world!"));
+  // "world!" is printed in bold, italic, cyan and on red when `enableStyle` is true, or "as is" otherwise writeln(green("Hello "), myStyle("world!"));
 }
 ```